biggest-mac/2024-projects/02-15_mini-dump.md

 Story project about getting lost
 Story project about discovering a portal to another world
 Essay project about "secret third thing" memes using a post structuralist approach
+Zine project using philosophical ideas to express the conflict of being mixed race (specifically B&W in the Western capital of the world, America)